apache/druid/docs/design/indexer.md

 ### Task resource sharing

-The following resources are shared across all tasks running inside an Indexer process.
+The following resources are shared across all tasks running inside an Indexer service.

 #### Query resources